teaghan/AI-Enhanced-Education/md_files/Activity_3.md

 ## Feedback Form

-After completing the activity, please fill out the [Feedback Form](https://forms.gle/tG721REwxgKDDby79) to provide feedback on your assigned tool.
+After completing the activity, please fill out the [Feedback Form](https://forms.gle/e85xVV25mfPKSzpE8) to provide feedback on your assigned tool.

 ## Expected Outcome

-* By the end of this activity, you should have practical experience using an AI tutoring tool from a student's perspective to learn a new concept.
+* By the end of this activity, you should have practical experience using an AI tutoring tool from a student's perspective.
 * You will gain insights into the usability and effectiveness of different AI tools in providing educational support and feedback.

 ## Resources